SimonZsx/clipper/README.md

  Carefully Replace image query with stock prediction at every step should give you desired result.

  Just be patient if you are dealing with 12 containers.

+   ## Sentiment Analysis App

+ Carefully Replace image query with sentiment analysis at every step should give you desired result.

+ Please note that current grpcclient may not support batch prediction and without_proxy at the same time.
+Need to be fixed later.
+And note that if you want to run container3: sentiment analysis on a single machine with GPU, it will occupy all GPU configuration and report CUDA error.
+Therefore, please avoid setting c3 as stateful in dag_formatted in clipper-develop, sentiment directory.

+ ## Fatigue Detection App

+ Carefully Replace image query with sentiment analysis at every step should give you desired result.

+ Please note that if you want to run container3 with GPU on a single machine, it will be very slow because of GPU competition.
+And if you set c3 as stateful, it may run out of resources on a single machine with GPU.
+In this case, please try machine with more GPU or avoid setting it as stateful.